dirkjanfaber/node-red-contrib-victron-vedirect-usb/README.md

-This node uses a [VE.Direct USB connection](https://www.victronenergy.com/accessories/ve-direct-to-usb-interface) to grab the communication on the serial port and trnaslates it into usable data.
+This node uses a [VE.Direct USB connection](https://www.victronenergy.com/accessories/ve-direct-to-usb-interface) to grab the communication on the serial port and translates it into usable data.

 A typical use case would be to run Node-RED on a Raspberry Pi and connect to the VE.Direct port of a Victron Energy device.
 E.g. a